-The small, congenial and family-friendly Waterberry Zambezi Lodge, which is usually known simply as ‘Waterberry Lodge’, is set on 750m of Zambezi riverfront, a 45-minute drive upstream from the Victoria Falls.
-It’s close enough to visit the Falls easily, but far enough away that its tranquility isn't disturbed by the noise of the helicopters or microlight flights that operate there during the day.
+Small, congenial and family-friendly, Waterberry Zambezi Lodge (or simply Waterberry Lodge) is set on 750m ...... of Zambezi riverfront.
+It’s just a 45-minute drive upstream from the Victoria Falls: close enough to visit the Falls easily, but far enough away that its tranquillity isn't disturbed by the noise of the helicopters or microlight flights that operate there during the day.

-The lodge itself is named for the waterberry tree (Syzygium cordatum) that occurs in prolific numbers along the banks of the river, while its seven rooms, dotted around pretty, beautifully landscaped gardens, are named after different birds.
-Constructed of brick and thatch, the rooms are not big, but they are comfortable.
+The range of accommodation here presents plenty of choice for guests.
+Dotted around pretty, beautifully landscaped gardens are seven individual chalets, or “cottages”, each named after different birds.
+Attractively constructed of painted brick under thatch, their rooms are not big, but they are comfortable.
 All have a mosquito net suspended above the beds, and an en-suite bathroom with fluffy bath sheets, shower, handbasin and flushing toilet.
-The lodge also provides bathrobes, shampoo, soap, bug spray and mosquito repellent.
+The lodge also provides bathrobes, shampoo, soap, bug spray, mosquito repellent and hand sanitiser.

 The main area at Waterberry Lodge is built over two levels.
-Upstairs are a big lounge and bar, although we found these were largely unused during our stay.
+Upstairs are a big lounge and bar, although we found these were largely unused during our stay in September 2017.
 If the bar is closed, there is almost always someone around who can help to get you a drink.
 Downstairs is the dining area, which opens out on to the gardens at the back and to a terrace overlooking the river.
 We particularly enjoyed eating our breakfast at a table set up in the lovely garden.

-On arrival at Waterberry Lodge, we were made to feel right at home and were given a full orientation of the Falls, the area and activities.
+On arrival at Waterberry Lodge, we were made to feel right at home and were given a full orientation of the Falls, the area and the activities.
 The information provided by the team and in the folders in the rooms is detailed and very helpful in helping you to make the most of your stay; it even includes an idea of how long to allow for each activity, what clothes to wear and what to take.

 Waterberry isn't a five-star lodge, but then they don't aim to be.
 However, their friendly team does deliver on service – with some of the best information on the area and the activities that we've come across – and they provide a comfortable, very attractive setting from which to visit the Victoria Falls and explore the Zambezi River.

-Ideal length of stay: Two or three nights, although three nights is definitely better if you'd like time to relax and take in some of the activities on offer at the lodge and around the Victoria Falls.
+- Two or three nights, although three nights is definitely better if you'd like time to relax and take in some of the activities on offer at the lodge and around the Victoria Falls.

-Directions: The lodge is around a 30-minute drive from Livingstone Airport, or 45 minutes from the Kazungula border post.
+- The lodge is around a 30-minute drive from Livingstone Airport, or 45 minutes from the Kazungula border post.
 This is mostly along a tar road, although the last 5km from the main road to the lodge is a dirt track.

 Food & drink

 Breakfast is usually served between 7.00 and 9.00am, although if you are heading out earlier for your activities they can usually make a special arrangement.
-There is a continental buffet of cereal, fruit and yoghurt, while on the menu – and prepared to order – are a 'full English', porridge, omelettes, French toast or American-style pancakes.
-We opted for the French toast with bacon; simply presented but delicious!
+There is a continental buffet of cereal, fruit and yoghurt, while on the menu – and prepared to order – are porridge, omelettes, a full English, French toast or American-style pancakes.
+We opted for the French toast with bacon: simply presented but delicious!

 For those out on activities, the lodge can arrange a simple packed lunch, usually with the ingredients to assemble a sandwich, some fruit and a drink.
 At the lodge itself, between around midday and 2.00pm, lunch is typically a fresh salad accompanied by something like homemade pizza or lasagne.